MT-Eurythmia/pvpplus/README.md

 ## TODO

-* Using a formspec for the tournament rating
 * Add a privilege for changing PvP state
 * Add a HUD for the tournament score
 * Make the dependence to unified_inventory optional by adding chat commands to change PvP state